rustwasm/wasm-pack/docs/src/commands/build.md

 ## Scope

-The init command also accepts an optional `--scope` argument.
+The `build` command also accepts an optional `--scope` argument.
 This will scope your package name, which is useful if your package name might conflict with something in the public registry.
 For example: